 As I said earlier, most forms of training fall somewhere in between these two extremes, incorporating elements of physical stress and skill acquisition in the same workout.

 For example, running leans more toward exercise stress than motor learning.
-But running is also a lesson in efficient gait, perhaps especially so if you pay attention to form.
+But running is also a lesson in efficient gait.

 A yoga class leans more toward the development of good movement skill and body awareness, but some classes shift the focus more toward creating exercise stress (often at the expense of any beneficial learning).